DataWorks-NC/durham-quality-of-life-data/meta/mCLINIC.md

 ### About the Data
 Clinic locations are current as of May 2018 and sourced from the Durham County Social Services Department, Lincoln Community Health and Duke Division of Community Health.
-The 1/4 mile "walking distance" is Euclidean, or as-the-crow-flies.
+Households are identified in this case as parcels with dwelling units and the 1/4 mile distance is Euclidean, or as-the-crow-flies.
+The rate is calculated by dividing the number of dwelling units within a 1/4 mile of health clinics by the total number of dwelling units in the blockgroup.

 Source: Durham County Social Services, Lincoln Community Health Center, Duke Division of Community Health, Durham County Tax Administration, and City-County Planning